bsheehan3117/serverless-security-scanner/README.md

 # Serverless Security Scanner

 An AWS Lambda-based security scanner that automatically detects vulnerabilities in configuration files uploaded to S3.
 This project explores serverless architecture and cloud security automation using AWS services.
+Current scope limited to json files, easily extensible.

+## Simple Explanation

+Think of this security scanner as an automated security guard for your S3 bucket:

+1. **You upload a config file** → S3 bucket receives it
+2. **S3 alerts Lambda** → "New file arrived"
+3. **Lambda wakes up** → Downloads and reads the file
+4. **Security check** → Scans for passwords, weak settings, etc.
+5. **Alert generated** → Creates report of any problems found
+6. **Results logged** → Saves findings to CloudWatch
+7. **Lambda sleeps** → Waits for next file

+The beauty: No servers to manage, runs only when needed, costs almost nothing!

 ## Architecture
 S3 Bucket → S3 Event Trigger → Lambda Function → CloudWatch Logs